What is Physiotherapy?

 Where will the physiotherapy assessment take place?

-A physiotherapy assessment can take place as an out-patient here at the hospice, in Hospice Day Service or on the In-Patient Ward.
+A physiotherapy assessment can take place as a Hospice Appointment here at the hospice, in Hospice Day Service or on the In-Patient Ward.

 How can I contact the physiotherapy service?

 Referrals to the physiotherapy service can be made through any of the Hospice team.
 Or you can contact them directly: